francisfjin/e-commerce-forecasting/index.md

 Specifically trying to answer the questions:
 - Can we detect any patterns in revenue sources either by seller, product type, or location?
 - What factors from our marketing funnel have the biggest impact on a seller's revenue?
-- Can we use this information to accurate predict revenue given time-series data?
+- Can we use these features to accurately predict revenue given time-series data?

 ## Data